kboronka/http-pack/README.md

 # http-pack
-A C# http library which includes a server, client along with json parsing tools, authorization tools, and other useful things.
+A C# http library which includes a light http server, http client along with json parsing tools, authorization tools, and other useful things.

 ## Example Server
 ```C#